+The authors are grateful to Dr. Efrat Morin, Dr. Andreas Efstratiadis, and one anonymous reviewer for their constructive suggestions for improving this manuscript.

 This research is funded by a World Bank grant: “Hydro-Economic Modeling for Brahmaputra and Kabul River.”
 The views expressed in this paper are those of the authors and do not necessarily reflect the views of the World Bank.

 We acknowledge the use of the supercomputing facilities managed by the Research Computing department at the University of Massachusetts.